aram-iry/infovis/_build/html/_sources/docs/work_distribution.md

 itself, and the visualizations.
 Then considering all the feedback we could get our hands on, we created the final data story.

 ## Aram
 Aram worked on creating several visualisations.
 On top of that, he worked on aggregating several datasets.
-He also presented the draft during the feedback round and wrote the reflection.
+He also presented the draft during the feedback round and wrote the <i>Reflection</i> section.
 Furthermore, he helped writing the text in the data story.

-## Josephine
+## Fien
+Fien initially looked for datasets which she used to create several visualisations.
+She also wrote the <i>Introduction</i> and <i>Dataset and Preprocessing</i> sections, and helped in writing the data story itself.
+In addition, she focused on the overall presentation and aesthetics of the book and took a final editing role to perfect the visualizations and book in general.

 ## Thomas